nichoth/nichoth/src/_posts/dev-diary-ts.md

 ### tests

 Thats all good.
 So how do you run this code?
-You have to install an additional npm dependency, `ts-node`: `npm i -D ts-node`.
+You have to install an additional npm dependency, `ts-node` -- `npm i -D ts-node`.
 Then you run a test file with this command:

 ```
 "test": "ts-node node_modules/tape/bin/tape test/index.ts | tap-spec"